 7. It can foster short-term thinking.

 The opposite of a fear-based culture is a culture where everyone within the organization feels psychologically safe.
-Coined by Harvard Business professor Amy Edmonson, the term psychological safety is "a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes."
+Coined by Harvard Business professor Amy Edmondson, the term psychological safety is "a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes."
 When there's no fear of punishment, it leads to more innovation, increased productivity, and an authentic environment of candor.

-It may be hard to categorize your culture as either fear-based or psychologically safe.
+It may be hard to categorize your workplace culture as either fear-based or psychologically safe.
 Imagine these two terms on a spectrum, and your organization will fall somewhere on this spectrum.
 Even if you would place your organization closer to the psychologically safe end of the spectrum, any lingering fear that does exist, even in small amounts, can create big problems.